 When an offender is going out-to-court, the only property allowed to go with the offender will be the legal paperwork associated with that particular court action.
-If the offender is going to be housed at another DOC facility while on out-to-court status, the offender may take legal paperwork associated with the particular court action and hygiene items to include: one (1) palm brush, one (1) bottle of shampoo, one (1) bar of soap, one (1) toothbrush, one (1) tube of toothpaste and one (1) change of white clothing.
+If the offender is going to be housed at another DOC facility while on out-to-court status, the offender may take legal paperwork associated with the particular court action and hygiene items to include: one (1) palm brush, one (1) bottle of shampoo, one (1) bar of soap, one (1) toothbrush, one (1) package of toothpaste and one (1) change of white clothing.
+All other personal property will be packed out by the offender and stored in the pod closet.